joelplane/log_slice/README.md

 ## Limitations

 * Can only search sorted data.
-At the moment, if the data isn't sorted, it will most likely not find anything (ie return nil).
-In very rare cases it may find value the anyway by chance, so it's not guaranteed that unsorted input will yield nil.
+If the data isn't sorted, it will most likely not find anything (ie return nil).
+  In very rare cases it may find value the anyway by chance, so it's not guaranteed that unsorted input will always yield nil.
-* Can only search for a known value.
-For example, searching for 18:42:19 in the example above will yield nothing.
-  This severely limits usefulness, and should be addressed.

 ## Disclaimer